Hyperion-Web/Nebula/README.md

 1. All components should be SSR/SSG and template friendly
 2. Intrinsic Design prioritizes content
 3. SEO super good
-4. Can be exposed as Custom Elements for most flexible usage

 ## Architecture